 Simple chatbots answer questions.
 AI agents complete workflows.

 AI-powered lease audit agents continuously monitor leases for errors, missing charges, and compliance issues.
-Unlike traditional one-time audits, these agents trigger reviews on every lease change and assign tasks to staff for resolution.
+Unlike regular audits that happen once, these agents check every time a lease changes.
+They also give staff tasks to solve any issues.

 AI agents automate lease and resident data analysis during property acquisitions, surfacing red flags including mismatched terms, risky resident profiles, and revenue discrepancies.